MANER: Multi-Agent Neural Rearrangement Planning of Objects in Cluttered Environments: Results

 \subsection{Real Robot Experiments}

 Finally, we conducted a series of real-world experiments using two TurtleBot3 robots in an arena with a size of 2.4 meters.
 Due to size constraints on the robots and the environment, the experiments were limited to scenarios with 4 and 6 objects.
 As depicted in Fig. \ref{fig:real-world-experiment}, the robots were tasked with rearranging a scene consisting of 6 objects to achieve a desired target configuration.
 The real-world tasks presented additional challenges, including noisy scene segmentation and odometry drift caused by factors such as wheel slippage and sensor noise.
 These challenges occasionally resulted in rearrangement failures.
-Nonetheless, MANER demonstrated remarkable generalization to real-world settings across a variety of rearrangement setups.
-Additional examples of MANER in real-world scenarios can be found in the supplementary materials.
+Nonetheless, MANER demonstrated remarkable generalization to real-world settings with IT $9.5 \pm 1.6$ seconds, DT $19.6 \pm 5.4$ meters, and CT $180 \pm 32$ seconds across various rearrangement setups.
+Additional examples can be found in the supplementary materials.